-From Table 1, the mean value for CSP and profitability is 0.98 and 0.20 respectively.
-The firm size and corporate tax each have an average value of 9.82 and 7.89 respectively.
-The minimum value for CSP is 0.60 while the maximum is 2.00.
-Unlike CSP firm size and corporate tax are having minimum value of 7.83 and 0.83 and also having maximum of 11.18 and 9.99 respectively.
+From Table 1, the mean value for CSP is 0.98 and 0.20 for the profitability of the firms, while Firm size, corporate tax was having an average value of 9.82 and 7.89 respectively.
+The minimum value for CSP is 0.60 while the maximum is 2.00, while firm size and corporate tax are having minimum value of 7.83 and .83 and also having maximum of 11.18 and 9.99 for firm size and corporate tax respectively.
 Profitability and corporate tax are among the explanatory variables that recorded a minimum value.
 This occurred because in some certain years some of the firms neither gained profit nor pay tax.
 It is observed that the corporate tax has the highest standard deviation of the independent variables that are significant at 5% level and therefore it shows that the corporate tax has the least contribution to the dependent variable (CSP).
-On the other hand, profitability has the lowest value for standard deviation which signifies its highest contribution to the endogenous variable of the study.
+While, on the other hand, profitability has least value for standard deviation and it thus signifies its highest contribution to the endogenous variable of the study.
 The skewness values of the variables were all close to 0 and 1, the data is considered to be tolerably mild and normally distributed.

-4.1 The Summary of Structural Equation Modelling Result
+The Summary of Structural Equation Modelling Result

-Figure 2 presents the SEM result of the dependent variable (CSP) and the independent variables of the study (PROFITABILITY, FIRMSIZE, and CORPORATE TAX).
+This table presents the SEM result of the dependent variable (CSP) and the independent variables of the study (PROFITABILITY, FIRMSIZE, and CORPORATE TAX).
 The presentation follows the analysis of the effect between the independent variables and the dependent variable of the study.

-$$CSP = \alpha + \beta_1 PROF{it} + \beta_2 SIZE{it} + \beta_3 TAX_i$$ (4)
+$$CSP = \alpha + \beta_1 PROF{it} + \beta_2 SIZE{it} + \beta_3 TAX_i$$

-Figure 2: The Amos Output Showing the Regression Coefficients, Variance and Covariance
+Figure 2: The Amos Output showing The Regression Coefficients, Variance and Covariance